-Record any structural damage on an aircraft and track the related repairs buckles.
+Record any structural damage on an aircraft and track the related repairs

+On the new Structural Damage and Repair tab in the Aircraft application, you can create a record to specify damage to an aircraft such as dents, scratches, cracks, or buckles.
 You update this record if the extent of the damage changes or when the damage is repaired.
 The new tab also includes a graphical representation of the aircraft so that you can accurately pinpoint the location of the damage.
 Learn more about structural damage and repair records.